Cultivate from what is around you

 LAUNE bread is naturally leavened with a sourdough culture.
 The dough goes through an overnight fermentation to develop flavor, create volume, and increase digestibility.
 We use a high percentage of whole grains for flavor, digestibility, and numerous health benefits.
 By mixing our dough with a high level of water, we are able to make dense bread that isn’t too dense.
 By using a large percentage of whole grains and a sourdough culture of yeasts and bacteria, we are able to offer a delicious bread with many beneficial qualities.

-Baker’s Field Flour, Northeast Minneapolis, MN - flour & grain
+Baker’s Field Flour, NE Minneapolis, MN - flour & grain

 Whole Grain Milling, Welcome, MN - flour & grain, seeds